dstr89/corona-advanced-logging/README.md

 ![alt tag](https://raw.githubusercontent.com/promptcode/CoronaAdvancedLogging/master/Images/ss2.png)

 And thats it.
-Feel free to contact me with your suggestions.
+Feel free to contact me with your suggestions (see email adress in image above).